 “Eonsmoke took a page out of the Big Tobacco playbook by peddling nicotine to young people on social media,” Healey said in a press release.
 “Our investigations into JUUL and other e-cigarette retailers continue as we seek to hold companies accountable for marketing these addictive and dangerous products to minors.”

 But Eonsmoke isn’t JUUL.
 Healey had already issued a cease-and-desist letter to Eonsmoke last July, when she announced her investigation of JUUL.
 She still hasn’t taken any action against her primary target.

-Eonsmoke is the New Jersey-based company known for hyping JUUL (and its own copycat products) on various Instagram accounts, and selling JUUL-compatible devices and pods online and in convenience stores.
+Eonsmoke is the New Jersey-based company known for hyping JUUL (and its own copycat products) on various Instagram accounts, and selling JUUL-compatible devices with pre-filled nicotine salt vape juice online and in convenience stores.
 The company has also been a target of JUUL itself, who named Eonsmoke as a patent infringer in a complaint to the International Trade Commission last October.

 Despite being sued by JUUL and the Commonwealth of Massachusetts, Eonsmoke is still selling its JUUL-compatible products online today.
 According to Boston Magazine, Eonsmoke says it has cooperated with Healey and now has “strict age verification” processes.
 The company also says it no longer sells its products online to Massachusetts customers.

 Healey announced an investigation of JUUL with great fanfare last July, claiming her inquiry would “examine JUUL’s efforts to audit its own website and other online retailers that sell its products to see how effective they are at preventing minors from accessing JUUL or JUUL compatible products.”